Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/sprints/sprint-0/task-5-template-new-subproject.md

 ## QA Audit & User Feedback
-- 2025-08-03 UTC: QA: A previous process overwrote the content of `/po/iteration-3-task-1.md`.
-This must be restored via git and such overwrites must be prevented in the future.
-Update process documentation to guarantee this learning.
-Tasks should be created in the correct sprint folder, not in /po.
+2025-08-03 UTC: QA: When running git operations for subproject or submodule creation, always verify you are in the correct project root directory (not a submodule or subfolder).
+Previous attempts committed in the wrong directory (wiki submodule) led to confusion and missed updates.
+This must be avoided in the future.
+Document this as a CMMI Level 4 improvement for constant process refinement.

 ---
 ## Subtasks